liquidapps-io/docs/docs/developers/cron-getting-started.md

 LiquidScheduler is an on chain cron solution for EOS based actions.
 One use case would be setting up LiquidHarmony (oracle) fetches on a continual basis.
 Another great place to understand the service is in the [unit tests](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/services/cron-dapp-service/test/cron.spec.js).

+The price feed example uses LiquidHarmony web oracles and the LiquidScheduler to periodically update a price on chain only when the new price is more or less than 1% of the last updated price, conserving CPU by only running actions when necessary.
+See [here](price-feed)

 ## Prerequisites

 * [Zeus](zeus-getting-started.md) - Zeus installs eos and the eosio.cdt if not already installed